General FAQ

 How long is state and run information retained in Scalr?

-• Scalr will retain the last 100 state files in per workspace.
+• Scalr will retain the last 100 state files per workspace.
 All older state files will be deleted, except if there are 10 state files or less in a workspace.

 What are the Scalr IPs to whitelist?